-- The subcontracting requirements of §2-218.46 may be waived only if there is insufficient market capacity for the goods and services that comprise the project and such lack of capacity leaves the contractor commercially incapable of achieving the subcontracting requirements at a project level. - An agency seeking waiver of the subcontracting requirements of §2-218.46 must submit to DSLBD's Director a request for waiver, which must include the following: - The number of CBEs, if any, qualified to perform the elements of work that comprise the project; - A summary of the market research or outreach conducted to analyze the relevant market; and - The consideration given to alternate methods for acquiring the work to be subcontracted in order to make the work more amenable to being performed by CBEs. - Only DSLBD's Director can waive the subcontracting requirements of §2-218.46.
-The waiver must be in writing and shall set forth the Director's determination of the information outlined above. - If the Director grants an agency's request for waiver, a copy of the Director's determination shall be posted on DSLBD's website, or such other location DSLBD may establish, for 5 days such that the public shall have reasonable access to the Director's determination before the waiver is granted.
+- An agency6 seeking waiver of the subcontracting requirements of §2-218.46 must submit to DSLBD's Director a request for waiver, which must include the following: - The number of CBEs, if any, qualified to perform the elements of work that comprise the project; - A summary of the market research or outreach conducted to analyze the relevant market; and - The consideration given to alternate methods for acquiring the work to be subcontracted in order to make the work more amenable to being performed by CBEs. - Before DSLBD's Director can approve an agency's waiver request the Director shall: 1) send an electronic notice to all CBEs notifying them of the agency's waiver request; and 2) post a copy of the agency's waiver request on DSLBD's website (or other location established by DSLBD) for ten (10) days to provide the public reasonable notice of the waiver request.
+NEW - Only DSLBD's Director can waive the subcontracting requirements of §2-218.46.
+If DSLBD's Director approves an agency's request for waiver of the subcontracting requirements of section 2346 and grants such a waiver, the Director's determination shall be in writing and shall set forth the information outlined in the waiver request.

 Enforcement Mechanism Against an Agency D.C.
-Code § 2-218.52 NEW CHANC
+Code § 2-218.52 NEW CHANGES shall reflect the agency's success in meeting those compliance goals.
+NEW

-The performance plan for each agency shall include a metric for compliance with the provisions of the 2014 Act and the performance evaluation for each agency director shall reflect the agency's success in meeting those compliance goals.
+• The performance plan for each agency shall include a metric for compliance with the provisions of the 2014 Act and the performance evaluation for each agency director